Nikolai Kamanin: Public relations

-In December 1961, Gagarin and Kamanin flew on another tour, this time of India, Sri Lanka, and Afghanistan.
+In December 1961, Gagarin and Kamanin flew on another tour, this time to India, Sri Lanka, and Afghanistan.
 Later, Kamanin had to persuade Vershinin to let him stay at home and concentrate on real work instead of meeting foreign dignitaries.
 He, however, appreciated the results of the United States tour (28 April - 12 May 1962), and the practical information released by John Glenn and Alan Shepard.

 Another particularly challenging campaign followed the flight of Voskhod 1.
 Three cosmonauts landed 13 October 1964, the day when Nikita Khrushchev was ousted from power.
 Their triumphant return was compromised by uncertainty with new Soviet leadership and the accidental death of Marshal Sergey Biryuzov (19 October).

-Woman in space
+Women in space

 Kamanin campaigned for training and launching women cosmonauts since Gagarin's flight, but the subsequent publicity assignments separated him from decision-making.
 However, on 25 December the Soviet government authorized selection of a second group of 60 trainees, including women.
 By the end of January 1962, Kamanin collected 58 women's resumes and picked 23 who still had to pass the physical tests.
-12 March, a group of five women was picked for active training; 29 March he identified Valentina Tereshkova, Irina Solovyova and Tatyana Kuznetsova as the most capable for the flight.
+On 12 March, a group of five women was picked for active training; on 29 March he identified Valentina Tereshkova, Irina Solovyova and Tatyana Kuznetsova as the most capable for the flight.
 Another set of problems he handled was the life support systems for the women, notably the female spacesuits - an unexpected problem.

-The group passed cosmonauts examinations 28 November 1962 and was put on hold until the end of April 1963.
+The group passed cosmonauts examinations on 28 November 1962 and was put on hold until the end of April 1963.
 Preparation to the flight was impossible without a firmly set launch date, and nobody in the government dared to give a go-ahead.
 On 24 April, the government finally ordered a joint flight of two available Vostok spacecraft - the only two craft in stock.
 Their shelf life was set at 15 June 1963 and could not be extended.
 Thus, the flight preparation of Valery Bykovsky and Valentina Tereshkova (approved to fly 21 May) was hurried by "use it or lose it" deadline.
 Kamanin and the cosmonauts relocated to Baikonur 27 May and stayed there until the launch.
 In fact, Tereshkova lifted off 16 June - one day past her craft's expiration date.
 Kamanin worked mission control shifts while she was in space and had to wake Tereshkova who, asleep, failed to respond.
 Both crafts landed safely but overshot the landing target by two degrees.
 Like Gagarin, Tereshkova bailed from the landing capsule and used her personal parachute.
 After the flight, Kamanin again was involved in a time-consuming publicity campaign - this time, centered around Tereshkova.

 In 1965, after Voskhod 2, Kamanin proposed a flight of female crew on the next Voskhod.
 Gagarin and other (male) cosmonauts were strongly against it.
 The case was closed with cancellation of all planned Voskhod launches.

 Political failures

-Kamanin was engaged in the rivalry between various powers behind Soviet space program - on the Air Force side.
+Kamanin was engaged in the rivalry between various powers behind Soviet space program - on the air force side.
 His personal vision of the space program was more than once cut short by this political rivalries.